-Income-producing property held at cost at December 31, 2018 and 2017 consists of land in the amount of \$2,115,254.
+Income-producing property held at cost at December 31, 2019 and 2018 consists of land in the amount of \$2,115,254.

 MEC leases the land under an operating ground lease arrangement to an unrelated third party.
 The master lease expires on October 31, 2058.
+Subsequent to year end, the lease rate was renegotiated and revised as noted below.